Apple is giving $50 refunds if you paid to replace your iPhone battery last year

 So if you are a customer who paid full price before Dec.
 29 to replace an out-of-warranty battery, you are eligible for a refund if your battery replacement was done at an Apple store, Apple Repair Center or an Apple Authorized Service Provider.
 This offer is good for anyone who bought an out-of-warranty battery replacement from Jan.
 1 to Dec.
 28.

-Apple says it will notify eligible consumers via email before July 27 on how to obtain an electronic funds transfer or a credit on the credit card used to pay for the battery replacement.
-Those not notified by August 1 can contact Apple Support.
+Apple says it will notify eligible consumers by email before July 27 on how to obtain an electronic funds transfer or a credit on the credit card used to pay for the battery replacement.
+Those not notified by Aug.
+1 can contact Apple Support.